North Cheyenne Cañon Park: Starsmore Visitor and Nature Center

 The Starsmore Visitor and Nature Center is located on South Cheyenne Canyon Road at the entrance to North Cheyenne Cañon Park.
 It is the visitor center for the North Cheyenne Cañon Park that has hands-on exhibits, nature programs, and information about the park.
 The lower columbine trails starts near Starsmore and continues on for about 4 mi to Helen Hunt Falls.
 Starsmore is open from April to October.

 Trails

 After passing the Helen Hunt Falls Visitor Center, N. Cheyenne Cañon Road ends in a dirt parking lot located at the junction of Gold Camp Road and High Drive.
 From this point, hikers have access to a multitude of trails.

 Columbine Trail

 The Columbine Trail is a 4 mi long trail that slowly ascends the cañon beginning at Starsmore Visitor and Nature Center and makes its way up to the dirt parking lot at the top of the cañon.
-It is important to note that this trail is not a loop and the trail crosses N. Cheyenne Cañon Road multiple times.
+This trail is not a loop and the trail crosses N. Cheyenne Cañon Road multiple times.